Aminocd/slate/source/index.html.md

-micro-currency-order-id | The ID of the micro currency order that purchased the voucher holding-user-id | The ID of the user that purchased the voucher holding-user-username | The username of the user that purchased the voucher product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-image-url | The URL of the image of the product for which the voucher is redeemable for
+micro-currency-order-id | The ID of the micro currency order that purchased the voucher holding-user-id | The ID of the user that purchased the voucher holding-user-username | The username of the user that purchased the voucher holding-user-avatar-url | The URL of the avatar of the user that purchased the voucher product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-image-url | The URL of the image of the product for which the voucher is redeemable for